Jeonhyeonmin/CSharp-MMO-Game-Server/README.md

 # 🎮 C# MMO Game Server Engine

-Welcome!
-This repository contains a high-performance MMO game server engine built entirely from scratch in C#.
-This project is a deep dive into the core architecture of online game servers, translating complex theories into practical, high-performance code.
+A project for implementing an MMO game server from the ground up using C#, focusing on concepts like multithreading and socket communication.

 ---